Lynea Gillen, LPC, TRE Trainer

 Installment billing available.
 Select “PayPal CREDIT” for six months of interest-free financing

 Whether or not you have had previous TRE experience, in preparation for the training, it is required that you schedule an online Orientation Session with Lynea Gillen before the Module 1 training.
 (This requirement is waived for those that attended a previous TRE Intro with Lynea.)

-This orientation session will provide you with information on how to participate online (setting up and testing your camera/mic), as well as an opportunity to experience a short TRE session, ask questions and develop a plan to be successful during the training.
+This orientation session will provide you with information on how to participate online (setting up and testing your camera/mic), as well as an opportunity to experience a short TRE session, discuss any personal health issues, ask questions about the certification program, and develop a plan to be successful during the training.
 In addition to preparing you for the Module 1 training, you will personally benefit from this experience and advance information.

 To schedule your Personal TRE Intro Session with Lynea please go to this link (sliding scale of $85-100).

 Schedule your orientation session early as the weeks before a training fill up.

 Lynea Gillen, Licensed Professional Counselor, Registered Yoga Teacher, Global TRE Trainer, is a pioneer in the field of health and wellness education.
 Her heart-centered, creative and effective tools were developed directly from her 40+ years of as a school teacher, counselor and clinician.